 In my opinion, Yamazaki River is the best place to watch cherry blossoms in Nagoya.

-But first, I want to talk about the significance of the cherry blossoms.
+But first, do you know about the significance of cherry blossoms in Japan?

 Although the pale pink flowers are beautiful just by themselves, there is much symbolism behind them.
 They represent the beauty and fragility of live itself.